UF Campus Aerial Photo

 Yes, all the changes will remain in effect for the fall semester.
 However, please note that service levels will increase when the fall semester begins, as the reduced summer schedule comes to an end.

-Where can I go to see the updated bus routes and schedules?
+Where can I go to see the updated RTS bus routes and schedules?

 Are there any apps or services recommended for real-time bus tracking?

-The RTS app is recommended for bus tracking.
-Additionally, the free “GNVRideRTS” app can track RTS buses, and the free “GoRTS Fares” app has tracking maps for both RTS and the UF Campus Connector.
-Campus Connector shuttles may also be tracked using the free “Passio Go” app.
+The free “GoRTS Fares” app is recommended since it can display tracking maps for both RTS and the UF Campus Connector systems.
+Additionally, the free “GNVRideRTS” app can also track RTS buses, and Campus Connector shuttles may also be tracked using the free “Passio Go” app.

-All RTS student commuter routes listed below will operate during the following service hours:
+All UF-funded RTS student commuter routes listed below will operate during the following service hours:

 Monday-Friday